Clearlingo Editing and Proofreading

 Again, that depends.

-Some styles, such as the Harvard style, specify using single quotation marks when citing from books or articles, etc., but double quotation marks when quoting direct speech.
+Some academic styles, such as the Harvard style, specify using single quotation marks when citing from books or articles, etc., but double quotation marks when quoting direct speech.
 On the other hand, if you are writing in APA style, make sure you use double quotation marks throughout.
-The style guide used by the New Zealand parliament specifies using single quotation marks, but newspapers tend to follow the American English style of double quotation marks.
-Educational and children’s books usually use double quotation marks as it makes them more visible to a young reader.

-If you are not bound to a style guide, Fit to Print: The Writing and Editing Style Guide for New Zealand allows you the choice for aesthetic preference.
-Double quotation marks are becoming less popular in New Zealand English writing, as single quotation marks give a cleaner look on the page (for this reason websites often use them), but singles can also be missed easily when scanning the page.
-Check with your publisher or editor if you are unsure.
+Double quotation marks are becoming less popular in New Zealand English books, as single quotation marks give a cleaner look on the page, but singles can also be missed easily when scanning the page.

 Finally, if you are writing for an international audience, check which style your target audience prefers (British, American, Canadian or Australian) and follow those rules.